Nandraj13/RestApi_Asp.net_core/README.md

 # RestApi_Asp.net_core
-->Demontration how we can implement Rest Api with .NET core
+->Demontration about, how we can implement Rest Api with .NET core